oshaughnessy/sierramountainll/_pages/sponsors.md

 {% include figure image_path="/assets/sponsors/sponsor-shots-sgb.jpg"
-   alt="South Gate Brewing, a local business, sponsors Sierra Mountain Little League" caption="Here's the field banner for one of our local sponsors, South Gate Brewing."
+   alt="South Gate Brewing, a local business, sponsors Sierra Mountain Little League" caption="Field banner for one of our local sponsors, South Gate Brewing."
 %}

 If you're interested in supporting the league, please reach out to